 People laugh when I say I administer at-home chemical peels and my face creams costs £40+.
 I’m not joking.
 If I didn’t keep burning bits off my skin, I guarantee I would look no younger than 85.
 I’ve given up on the eye bags.

 Pre-children, I could come home after a night out, sleep for 3 hours, work for 8 more, then have a disco nap and head out again for more of the same.
+I did not know how important getting a deep sleep was.
 I was confident that this would prepare me for the sleep deprivation of of motherhood.
 Boy was I wrong.

 Weekend party-hours are nothing compared to four straight years of nightly disturbances.
 Yes four.
 Each of my children have continued to wake through the night until they are four, and I never did figure out to fix it.
 This meant I had a one year period of not being woken up by my daughter before my son came along.
 Sadly, I was pregnant for most of that year, so didn’t sleep anyway.